-- 1. Mobile Home installation with the stove in a corner using double wall pipe. - 2.
+- Use this diagram for the following installations: 1.
+Mobile Home installation with the stove in a corner using double wall pipe. - 2.
 Residential installation with the stove in a corner using double wall pipe.
 For single wall pipe, refer to figure 2.